medic/cht-docs/content/en/apps/tutorials/death-reporting.md

 #### Condition card for "Date of Death"

-On your [contact page]({{% ref "apps/reference/apps/reference/contact-page" %}}) you might want to add a condition card to display the date of the patient's death.
+On your [contact page]({{% ref "apps/reference/apps/reference/contact-page" %}}) you may want to add a condition card to display the date of the patient's death.

 ```javascript
 const cards = [